theopappas17/super-duper-unique-CMS/README.md

 # super-duper-unique-CMS
-A hypothetical content management system for a hypothetical company of hypothetical employees.
+A hypothetical content management system for a hypothetical company with hypothetical employees.